govindjeevan/parallel-project/index.md

 *April 17*  - Implement sequential neural network to classify images in the MNIST dataset.

-*April 24*  - Parallelize matrix multiplications required to train the neural network with CUDA
+*April 27*  - Parallelize matrix multiplications required to train the neural network with CUDA

 *May 1* - Use OpenMP to parallelize computation across multiple threads of 8-core Xeon

+*May 4* - Modify with different activation functions and methods of calculating errors to determine optimal version

 *May 8* - Achieve linear speedup and the desired error rate